GeoCat/REST-Flask-boostrap/README.md

 *REST-Flask-boostrap* contains bootstrap code to get you started developing your own REST server, and/or can be used as study-material.

-The project uses the following packages, see [requirements.txt](requirements.txt) for versions
+The project requires the following packages, see [requirements.txt](requirements.txt) for versions
 used:

 * Flask